panzerstadt/city-generator_gh/README.md

 enabling the capable designer to freely manipulate things like live weather data, or historical patterns in erosion, or soil type in the same way they manipulate a point of a surface in 3d space.
 Do what you want with it, mix datasets together and see what happens, make designs that react to their immediate surroundings based on near-real-time data fed off the internet.

-*
-The current iteration does not yet achieve the lofty goals that have been outlined above, but serve as a first step in going in that direction.
+*The current iteration does not yet achieve the lofty goals that have been outlined above, but serve as a first step in going in that direction.*
-It is hoped that with time and with a lot of testing that this tool has the potential to enable all architects to be lazy, playful, passionate procrastinators that we as creative types often wish to be.
+*It is hoped that with time and with a lot of testing that this tool has the potential to enable all architects to be lazy, playful, passionate procrastinators that we as creative types often wish to be.*

-INSTRUCTIONS
+# INSTRUCTIONS

 - pre-requisites: Rhino and Grasshopper latest versions, Google Earth Pro(free), and a decent internet connection.

-0. download entire .rar file onto your desktop
+0. clone/download this repository file onto your desktop (green button on the top right of this page)
 1. open grasshopper > file > special folders > components folder and paste contents of folder '2_plugins required' into the components folder
 2. install ironpython from '3_ironpython required' and the associated site_packages (plugins). refer to instructions in the folder
 3. restart Rhino and Grasshopper